-Buying the new car you’ve chosen is about more than just negotiating a price.
+Buying a new car is about more than just negotiating a price.

-Here are some tips to guide you through the process and protect yourself.
+Here are some tips to guide you through the process.

 Get ready to buy

-- have what you want written down so you can’t be talked into something you don’t need or want
+- start by writing down what you want so you can’t be talked into something you don’t need or want

 - always get a firm, written 'on the road' price or change over figure (if trading in)